 We had just met a few weeks before in 2017.

-We were going through all of our old videos uh with Charlie over the weekend, and we'll be releasing certain behind the scenes things and some other stuff.
+We were going through all of our old videos with Charlie over the weekend and we'll be releasing certain behind the scenes things and some other stuff.

-Um, you know, it was a very, it's been just like an unbelievably difficult couple days for really for the for every decent person in the country, uh, because it does not matter what your politics are.
+You know, it was a very, it's been just like an unbelievably difficult couple days for really for every decent person in the country because it does not matter what your politics are.

-And I'm not gonna over, I'm not gonna keep saying that over and over because it's obvious, it's baked in.
+And I'm not going to over, I'm not going to keep saying that over and over because it's obvious.

-Um, you know, I was in New York City for really I was going for the 20 uh 24th anniversary, it's 24th anniversary of 9-11.
+You know, I was in New York City for, really, I was going for the 24th anniversary, 24th anniversary of 9-11.

 Even he talked about Charlie during the memorial.

-And then uh, you know, the next day because I was in New York, I ended up doing all these.
+And then, you know, the next day, because I was in New York, I ended up doing all these.

 I was all over Fox and everything.

-And it's it's I'm just telling you this like in a most like personal way I can say it.
+And I'm just telling you this in the most personal way I can say it.

 It's been an extremely weird thing here.

-One of the things that I'm most amazed by, um, actually going into the comments over the last couple days on our videos, is how many of you were saying that I actually introduced you to Charlie because I was we the reason what brought us together was I was on the left and he was on the right.
+One of the things that I'm most amazed by, actually going into the comments over the last couple of days on our videos, is how many of you are saying that I actually introduced you to Charlie because I was, the reason what brought us together was I was on the left and he was on the right.

 So all of these people that were on the left that were kind of waking up like me, they didn't know Charlie just the way I didn't know Charlie.